I am a Christian. I was an 8th-grade American History teacher. I am currently a freelance writer, public speaker, & homeschooling mom of 9.

 Book to read for activity 11

-YOU WILL NEED: dried black beans, white navy beans, pinto beans, and/or dried split peas, glue (tacky glue works best), and cardstock or other heavy paper (such as a piece of cardboard from a cereal box)
+YOU WILL NEED: dried beans (black beans, white navy beans, pinto beans), dried split peas, dried lentils, glue (tacky glue works best but liquid Elmer's glue also works), a paper hole punch, yarn or twine, & cardstock or other heavy paper (such as a piece of cardboard from a cereal box) OR paper plates

 Plant Parts Salad & Review